-Sweden is the fifth largest country by area in Europe (449,964 square kilometres) with a population of 9.6 million (est Nov 2013).
+The Kingdom of Sweden (Sweden) is the fifth largest country by area in Europe (449,964 square kilometres) with a population of 9.6 million (2015).
 The capital of Sweden is Stockholm.
 Sweden celebrates its National Day on 6 June.

 System of Government